 - Hidden Villain: In Season 8.

 - Humans Are Special: Metatron is amazed by the inventiveness of humans and has presumably spent millennia listening to their stories and reading books.

 - Irony: Metatron's angel-banishing spell ended up freeing Gadreel from his prison, and he even brags to Gadreel in "Holy Terror" that he was the one who freed him from his dungeon.
-In the Season 9 finale, Metatron ends up imprisoned in the same dungeon he had freed Gadreel from in the first time with his spell.
+In the Season 9 finale, Metatron ends up imprisoned in the same dungeon he had freed Gadreel from with his spell.

 - Kick the Son of a Bitch: His murder of Naomi by giving her a Karmic Death in the Season 8 finale.

 - Killed Off for Real: Gets smote by the Darkness for letting Lucifer out.

 - Laughably Evil: He can be pretty hilarious sometimes in a nerdy sort of way.
 But then the Evil side takes over...

 - Mad Artist: He sees himself as a great epic novelist, with all the people he manipulates or kills as characters there to advance his plot.